-23. What is the name of the federal agency that handles complaints about workplace safety?
+23. What are the names of the state and federal agencies that handle complaints about workplace safety?

-The Occupational Safety and Health Administration (OSHA).
+Utah Occupational Safety and Health (Utah OSHA), The Occupational Safety and Health Administration (OSHA).

-24. What is the name of the state agency that handles complaints about race discrimination or sexual harassment?
+24. What are the names of the state and federal agencies that handle complaints about race discrimination or sexual harassment?